Crashedmind/PlayingWithPlantUMLSource/docs/Stdlib/stdlibRequirements.rst

         ```!define WHATEVER(_alias, _label, _shape, _color) ENTITY(_shape,_color,whatever,_label, _alias,WHATEVER)```

     #.
 So if we wanted a colored or scaled icon only (with no label or technology), we have to implement it ourselves.

 #.
+Some libaries have an ```all.puml``` that includes all icons and their macros for a given category/subset of icons.
+This allows including all icons by including one file - rather than an include per icon.

+#.
 The superset of parameters provided by the macros are